-As one of the wealthiest nations in the world, Canada is dominated by a strong service industry and an abundance of natural resources.
+As one of the wealthiest nations in the world, Canada's economy is dominated by a strong service industry and an abundance of natural resources.
 Canada is a country with some of the most educated minds in the world, which is why many industries have moved to the major parts of the country where skilled workers and affordable resources are plentiful.

 Canada’s economy has grown at a 3.5-per-cent pace over the past three quarters, a rate generally not seen since the good old days before the Great Recession of 2008-09.
 Quebec just recorded its lowest unemployment rate on record.
 Nationwide, there are 1.8 percent more jobs today than a year ago, well above population growth.

 As a country under the British crown, Canada has a private to public (Crown) property ratio of 60:40 and one of the highest levels of economic freedom in the world.
+Let's take a closer look at the Canadian economy and its structure.

 Canada's 3 Major Industries